Para Para: Club videos

-These videos are not sold commercially and are generally only distributed at only one event, which makes them extremely rare and impossible for foreigners to see.
+These videos are no longer sold commercially and are generally only distributed at only one event, which makes them extremely rare and essentially impossible for foreigners to see.
 Because of these reasons, random people began to sell club videos, mainly DVD copies, online on auction websites like Yahoo!
 Auctions Japan and Mobaku.jp.
-A full series of SEF Gold for example would usually sell for about 5,000 yen while a much longer series like Xenon would sell for 9,000 yen or more.
-As of 2010, with the decline of ParaPara, this has basically stopped.
-However, a project that began on March 9, 2013 on YouTube called ParaPara Open Source Project has attempted to solve the problem of the rarity of club videos by uploading them to the public.
-Club videos released since 2009 have become less and less important as some people have begun to upload lessons mainly to video-sharing websites like YouTube.
+A full series of SEF Gold videos, for example, would usually sell for about 5,000 yen, while a much longer series like Xenon would sell for 9,000 yen or more.

+In 2010, with the decline of Para Para, online sales of physical copies basically ceased.
+However, a project that began on March 9, 2013, on YouTube called Para Para Open Source Project has attempted to solve the problem of the rarity of club videos by uploading them to the public.
+Club videos released since 2009 have become less and less important, as some people have begun to upload lessons mainly to video-sharing websites like YouTube.
 Because of this, club events like StarFire have at least one routine on a club video that has never been taught as a lesson.
-In the 2010s, club videos are not released as much anymore with new DVDs only being distributed by StarFire and SEF every 5–6 months.
-This is a sharp difference from 1994-1995 when there over 100 club videos released across Japan in only two years.
+In the 2010s, physical copies of club videos are not released as much anymore, with new DVDs only being distributed by StarFire and SEF every 5–6 months.
+This is a stark difference from the 2nd boom, when there were over 100 club videos released across Japan in the span of two years.